 Zinc is a trace element that is imperative for optimal human health.
 Zinc supports many of the body’s processes and is often touted for its immune-boosting potential.
 The body cannot create zinc on its own, so zinc must be consumed from food or supplemental sources.
 There are many foods that contain enough zinc to support wellness.
 Foods that contain high amounts of zinc include oysters, nuts, seeds, and red meat.
 It is very uncommon for a person living in the United States to experience a zinc deficiency.

 Why Do We Need To Consume Zinc?

-About 50 years ago, zinc-deficiency and its symptoms were discovered in the Middle East.
-With cognitive impairment, growth retardation, and immune dysfunction being among the main issues, the importance of zinc in our diet became much bigger news.
-A study found that 16% of deep respiratory infections were due to zinc deficiency.
+Researchers discovered zinc deficiency and its symptoms about 50 years ago in the Middle East.
+With cognitive impairment, delayed growth, and immune dysfunction being among the main issues, the importance of zinc in our diet became much bigger news.
+A more recent study published in Frontiers of Immunology found that 16 percent of deep respiratory infections were due to zinc deficiency.